-Since its first high-speed trains began running in 2009, Turkey has emerged as a global leader in high-speed rail.
+Since its first high-speed trains began running in 2009, Turkey has expanded its network.

 As a largely mountainous country, Turkey is an unlikely leader in HSR.
 A fourth of its land surface is at least 4,000 feet above sea level.
 And trains need long, straight, smooth paths to operate at high speeds.
 The only solution is to build tunnels and viaducts, which are relatively expensive.
 Even so, Turkey is moving forward and doing what needs to be done.
 A line of more than 300 miles that is currently under construction, for example, requires 21 viaducts and 25 tunnels.
 The line will connect Turkey’s capital, Ankara, with its third-largest city, Polati, on the Aegean coast.
 The project is ambitious—and the returns on the investment will be big.
 Travel time between the two cities will be slashed from 6.5 hours (driving) to about 3.5 hours on high-speed trains.